A bowl of bread dough with various ingredients like flourA bowl of bread dough with various ingredients like flour

 When choosing flour for your artisan bread recipe, look for unbleached, high protein flours.
 If you’re just starting out, all-purpose flour is a good option.
 As you gain more experience, you can begin to experiment with different types of flour to create unique flavors and textures.

-See also What is the difference between pumpkin bread and pumpkin pie?
+See also What is the difference between naan bread and pita bread?

 It’s important to note that the type of flour you choose will also affect the texture and structure of your bread.
 Bread flour, for example, has a higher protein content than all-purpose flour, which results in a chewier texture and a more structured crumb.
 On the other hand, pastry flour has a lower protein content, which makes it ideal for delicate pastries and cakes.
 Consider the type of bread you want to make and the texture you’re aiming for when selecting your flour.